 I've started using SSH keys instead of passwords just recently (thanks to GitHub, of course), so please keep in mind that I'm pretty new to this whole concept.
-Currently my keys simply lay in ~/.ssh, but I'm not sure if this is a good practice.
-E.g. if I have multiple machines, I'd need to duplicate private keys, which I think is undesirable.
-Also, if my HDD go kaput, I'll lose my private key, which (I guess) is undesirable as well.
+Currently my keys simply lie under ~/.ssh, but I'm not sure if this is a good practice.
+E.g. if I have multiple machines, I'd need to duplicate my private keys, which I think is undesirable.
+Or, if my HDD goes kaput, then I'll lose those keys, which (I guess) is undesirable as well.

 So, what are best practices on storing SSH keys securely, conveniently, and reliably?